Roman-Blinkov/kubernaughty/docs/part-4-how-you-kill-a-container-runtime.md

 > Narrator: It in fact, had not worked

-So we have to remember - I'm cheating.
-I knew that the command above would cause the **container runtime** and Kubelets on the node to begin failing.
-This is of course due to the IOPS throttling on the worker nodes.
+I'm cheating.
+I knew that the command above would cause the **container runtime** and kubelets on the node to begin failing.
+This is of course due to the IOPS throttling on the worker nodes, or sunspots.

+<a name="fail"></a>

-## Analyzing the failure
+## Analyzing the failed `helm install`

 You did not see any errors above simply due to the fact that Kubernetes and Docker did their job.
 They failed to schedule and run, so they got restarted.
 Except